xtianbetz/dotnet-hello-json/README.md

 ssh pi chmod +x /usr/bin/clr-dotnet-hello-json ssh pi clr-dotnet-hello-json
 ```

+There does not appear to be any way to target the .NET Framework (i.e. not .NET
+Core) without using mono's msbuild.

 TODO: this repo has yet been tested with any native libraries which may require
 multiple native .so files for different architectures.
 PRs are welcome.